shxdow/shxdow.github.io/index.md

 computer security.

-I like compilers, reverse engineering, vulnerability research, logic and mathematics.
+I like compilers, reverse engineering, vulnerability research, binary exploitation, logic and mathematics.
 Even to my surprise, I managed to get interested enough in weightlifting to make it a part of my daily life.